Guaranteeing a physically realizable battery dispatch without charge-discharge complementarity constraints: Conclusions and Future work

 \section{Conclusions and Future work}

-This paper presented a new formulation to optimally dispatch batteries while guaranteeing satisfaction of SoC constraints, without having to resort to a non-convex or mixed-integer battery formulation.
-Through mathematical analysis, we prove that two simple (linear) battery models provide upper and lower bounds on the actual SoC, which enables their use as proxy variables in optimization formulation.
+This paper presented a new linear formulation to optimally dispatch batteries while guaranteeing satisfaction of SoC constraints, without having to resort to a non-convex and/or mixed-integer battery formulations.
+Through mathematical analysis, we prove that two linear formulations provide upper and lower bounds on the actual SoC, which enables their use as proxy variables in the optimization formulation.
 Furthermore, we provide worst-case bounds on the conservativeness of this approach.
-This formulation has the potential to greatly reduce the complexity of energy constrained battery optimization problems, while guaranteeing satisfaction of actual SoC constraints.

-Future work will incorporate the battery constraints from~\eqref{eq:opt1} into optimal power flow formulation and study the impact of conservativeness on practical case-studies.
+These results have the potential to greatly reduce the complexity of energy-constrained battery optimization problems, while guaranteeing satisfaction of actual SoC constraints.
+Future work will investigate the RBD formulation from~\eqref{eq:opt1} in various MPC and optimal power flow formulations and study the impact of conservativeness in practical applications.